T. R. Paarivendhar

-T. R. Paarivendhar (also known as T. R. Pachamuthu) is an Indian politician and Indhiya Jananayaga Katchi MP to the 17th Lok Sabha from Perambalur Lok Sabha constituency, Tamil Nadu.
+Thandavarayapuram Ramasamy Paarivendhar, better known as T. R. Paarivendhar (also known as T. R. Pachamuthu, born 24 August 1941) is an Indian politician, academician, founder-president of Indhiya Jananayaga Katchi and Ex MP to the 17th Lok Sabha from Perambalur Lok Sabha constituency, Tamil Nadu.

-He is well known as the founder chairman of the SRM Group of educational institutions.
+He is well known as the founder-chairman of the SRM Institute of Science and Technology.